Introduction to Judaism Classes

 Voice your questions, discover multiple perspectives, and find what could be meaningful to you in liberal Judaism.

-Topics include holidays, life cycle celebrations, theology and core beliefs, Hebrew, prayer, the Bible and other sacred texts, history, anti-Semitism and the Holocaust, Zionism and Israel, the American Jewish experience, and the tapestry of the Jewish people today.
+Topics include holidays, life cycle celebrations, theology and core beliefs, Hebrew, prayer, the Bible and other sacred texts, history, anti-Semitism and the Holocaust, Zionism and Israel, the North American Jewish experience, and the tapestry of the Jewish people today.

 The course reflects the approach of Reform Judaism and is taught by Reform rabbis, cantors, and Jewish educators.
 Outstanding and experienced faculty encourage students to raise questions and engage deeply and personally with all topics.
 Many communities offer tuition discounts for those who would otherwise be unable to attend.

 Find a class in your area using the links located at the right.

 Support for Introduction to Judaism is provided by the National Center to Encourage Judaism.